-For stubborn stains, make a strong paste of bicarbonate of soda and water, apply directly to a cloth and scour gently.
+For stubborn stains, make a strong paste of bicarbonate of soda and water, apply directly to a cloth, and gently scour.

 If necessary, leave overnight and rinse thoroughly in the morning.
 Depending upon the stain, this process may need to be repeated until the stain has disappeared.